ideafieldpro/ElkStack-Monitor-Response/README.md

 - The presenter discusses editing rule settings in Elastic Defend:
     - Users can set responses to isolate the host if malicious activity is detected.
     - A command prompt demonstration shows an infinite ping command, illustrating that network activity is limited when a host is isolated.

-## Conclusion

-- Participants are encouraged to continue their learning in a Minick environment to gain further practical experience.